 Main hosts Ants are known "hitch-hikers" that tend several groups of sucking insects that are found under the calyces of mangosteens, such as Coccidae and Pseudococcidae, for their honeydew.
 Distribution Presence in Australia: Species of the genus Crematogaster are present in Australia.
-However, some individual species may not be present in Australia (CSIRO 2011) Presence in Indonesia: Genus present (Kalshoven 1981; Ito et al. 2001; Rizali et al. 2008; Guénard et al. 2010) 0 Presence elsewhere: The genus is present worldwide (Guénard et al. 2010).
-Dolichoderus sp.
-EP Quarantine pest Synonyms None Common name(s) Main hosts Ants are known "hitch-hikers" that tend several groups of sucking insects that are found under the calyces of mangosteens, such as Coccidae and Pseudococcidae, for their honeydew.
+However, Presence in Indonesia: Genus present (Kalshoven 1981; Ito et al. 2001; Rizali et al. 2008; Guénard et al. 2010) Quarantina pact Presence elsewhere.
+The genus is present wondwide (Guenard et al. 2010).
+Supervise None Synonyms None Common name(s) Main hosts Ants are known "hitch-hikers" that tend several groups of sucking insects that are found under the calyces of mangosteens, such as Coccidae and Pseudococcidae, for their honeydew.
 Distribution Presence in Australia: Species of the genus Dolichoderus are present in Australia.
 However, some individual species may not be present in Australia (CSIRO 2011).
 Presence in Indonesia: Genus present (Ito et al. 2001; Rizali et al. 2008; Guénard et al. 2010) Presence elsewhere: The genus is present worldwide, although absent from Central and Southern Africa (Guénard et al. 2010).
 Quarantine pest Iridomyrmex sp.
 Synonyms None Common name(s) Main hosts Ants are known "hitch-hikers" that tend several groups of sucking insects that are found under the calyces of mangosteens, such as Coccidae and Pseudococcidae, for their honeydew.
 Distribution Presence in Australia: Species of the genus Iridomyrmex are present in Australia.
-However, some individual species may not be present in Australia (CSIRO 2011).
-Presence in Indonesia: Genus present (Guénard et al. 2010) Presence elsewhere: The genus is present in South Asia, Southeast Asia and China (Guénard et al. 2010).
+However, some Presence in Indonesia: Genus present (Guénard et al. 2010) Presence elsewhere: The genus is present in South Asia, Southeast Asia and China (Guénard et al. 2010).
 Quarantine pest Monomorium sp.
 Synonyms None Common name(s) Main hosts Ants are known "hitch-hikers" that tend several groups of sucking insects that are found under the calyces of mangosteens, such as Coccidae and Pseudococcidae, for their honeydew.
 Distribution Presence in Australia: Species of the genus Monomorium are present in Australia.
 However, some individual species may not be present in Australia (CSIRO 2011).
-Presence in Indonesia: Genus present (Ito et al. 2001; Rizali et al. 2008; Guénard et al. 2010) Presence elsewhere: The genus is present worldwide (Guénard et al. 2010).
+Presence in Indonesia: Genus present (Ito et al. 2001; Rizali et al. 2008; Guénard et al. 2010) Presence elsewhere: The genus is present worldwide (Guenard et al. 2010).
 Quarantine pest Paratrechina sp.
 Synonyms None Common name(s) Main hosts Ants are known "hitch-hikers" that tend several groups of sucking insects that are found under the calyces of mangosteens, such as Coccidae and Pseudococcidae, for their honeydew.
 Distribution Presence in Australia: Species of the genus Paratrechina are present in Australia.
 However, some individual species may not be present in Australia (CSIRO 2011).
-Presence in Indonesia: Genus present (Ito et al. 2001; Rizali et al. 2008; Guénard et al. 2010) Presence elsewhere: The genus is present worldwide (Guénard et al. 2010).
-Quarantine pest Pheidole sp.
-Synonyms None Common name(s) Main hosts Ants are known "hitch-hikers" that tend several groups of sucking insects that are found under the calyces of mangosteens, such as Coccidae and Pseudococcidae, for their honeydew.
+Presence in Indonesia: Genus present (Ito et al. 2001; Rizali et al. 2008; Guénard et al. 2010) Presence elsewhere: The genus is present worldwide (Guénard et al. 2010) Quarantine pest Pheidole sn Synonyme None Common name(s) Main haata